Look at Your Labels

 The Ingredient List: On labels, ingredient lists are ordered by weight, which means there’s a large amount of whatever comes first.
 If “unbleached flour” is the first ingredient listed, you’re getting mostly refined flour.
 If it comes after a whole grain or somewhere in the middle of the list, then you know it’s not the primary ingredient.

-The Nutrition Panel: The purpose of the nutrition panel is to give a healthy range of major nutrients to consume during the course of a day—this much fat, that much vitamin C, this much fiber.
+The Nutrition Facts Panel: The purpose of the Nutrition Facts panel is to give a healthy range of major nutrients to consume during the course of a day—this much fat, that much vitamin C, this much fiber.
 The issue is, there are hundreds of other nutrients that simply aren’t listed and that can make us myopic in our concept of what makes food healthy.
-To add complexity, nutrients don’t act in a vacuum; there are reactions and counter reactions occurring within the nutrient “package” of any particular food.
+To add complexity, nutrients don’t act in a vacuum.
+They interact with each other.
 The bottom line?
-Use the nutrition panel as a guide, but don’t take it as definitive.
+Use the Nutrition Facts panel as a guide, but don’t take it as definitive.

 Avoid